Ed: Storm Warning…

 “And you don’t belong here or there!”

-A skosh taxi downtime was needed to digest my Englewood encounter and chew over some fresh advertising ideas, particularly after having grazed that far down the Southside food chain.
+A skosh taxi downtime was needed to digest my Englewood encounter and chew over some fresh advertising ideas.
 I’d since placed an exploratory call to that Ralph Desman ad guy, so back it was to jogging along the asphalt paths of Marquette Park, jotting a trickle of lame ideas, pencil to scratch paper against tree trunk and light pole, itching for better and more.
 I rounded the lagoon near the park’s Kedzie Avenue median, putting that body bag and coroner’s van behind me.

 They weren’t the only ones tuning in however.
 Nearly half of Skokie residents were Jewish, many Holocaust survivors or relatives of death camp victims, and residents were terrified and/or furious at the very notion of Nazis marching in their streets.
 Village board leaders had sued to block NSPA attempts the year before, passing permit restrictions and gaining injunctions to outlaw any such demonstrations, the ADL adding its own clout and lawsuit to the prohibition efforts of Melissa’s hometown.